thomasedoff/yatta/README.md

 ## More information
 The app queries Västtrafik's [Reseplaneraren v2 API](https://developer.vasttrafik.se/portal/#/api/Reseplaneraren/v2/landerss) to search for stops and departures.
 If available, YATTA will display the estimated (real-time) departure time rather than scheduled departure time.

-If you wish to host a local copy of this app, or fork this repo, please [create your own API key](https://developer.vasttrafik.se/portal/#/guides/get-started) for Västtrafik's API.
+**If you wish to host a local copy of this app or make any changes to the code, you MUST [create your own API key](https://developer.vasttrafik.se/portal/#/guides/get-started) for Västtrafik's API.**